Kotzly/HeComesBot/README.md

 # Usage

-You can run `python societybot.py` for a quick demonstration.
+You can run `python societybot.py` for the default configuration.
 Use `python societybot.py [options]` for configurations.
 The options are:
 * **-s** - Seed for generating images and texts.
 * **-d** - Dimensions of the generated image (e.g. `python societybot.py -d 500x500`).
 Defaults to 512x512